brianjbayer/sample-login-watir-cucumber/README.md

 For more information, see the Selenium Standalone Image [VNC documentation](https://github.com/SeleniumHQ/docker-selenium#debugging)

-### Running Using the Default Chrome Standalone Container
+### Running Using the Default Chromium Standalone Container
-By default, the `dockercomposerun` script runs using the latest Selenium Standalone Chrome container.
+By default, the `dockercomposerun` script runs using the latest Selenium Standalone Chromium container.

 1. Ensure Docker is running
 2. From the project root directory, run the `dockercomposerun`